zemandic/kubernetes-ingress/docs/content/tutorials/nic-osm.md

 osm-ca-bundle           nginx.org/ca        1      23m
 ```

-We now need to create our CRDs (virtualServer and policy).
+The CRDs (virtualServer and policy) must now be created.
 Here is the `policy` resource that holds the mTLS information.
-Make sure you apply the `policy` or the  mTLS connection will not work. (required for virtualServer)
+It is required for virtualServer, and the  `policy` must be applied or the  mTLS connection will not work.

 ```yaml
 apiVersion: k8s.nginx.org/v1